 - chocolate chips

-- Mix flour, cocoa powder, sugar, salt in a large bowl.
+- Mix flour, cocoa powder, sugar, and salt in a large bowl.
 Mix in butter and egg.
 Mix until the butter is crumbly.
-Mix in marsala wine in smaller amouns at a time until the dough is formed.
-To make a soft doughy mixture, you may need to add some more wine.
+Mix in marsala wine in smaller amounts at a time until the dough is formed.
+You may need to add some more wine to make a soft doughy mixture.

-- To heat a large saucepan with vegetable oil, heat it to 340 – 355.
-Half of the dough should be used at the time.
+- Use half a dough at a time.
 Keep the other half in the bowl.
 Roll the dough thinly onto a floured surface.
 A pasta machine or a rolling pin can be used to make the dough thin.

-- Use metal tongs to carefully place the shell into the oil.
+- Use metal tongs to place the shell into the oil carefully.
 Fry until crisp and golden brown, approximately 1 to 2 minutes.
 Be sure to monitor oil temperature so that oil doesn’t burn shells.
 You can fry as many as 5-6 shells at once.

 - Use metal tongs to remove the cannoli shells from the oil.
-Once you have removed the shell, let it drain into the pot.
+Once you have removed the shells, let them drain into the pot.
 Then move to paper towels and drain.
 Wrap a paper towel around the cannoli shell and slide it off.